keybase/book-content/D-docs/13-client/pvl.md

 A `selector_json` instruction can only appear in a script with a json-typed fetch.
 This will be detected as part of validating a PVL chunk.

 If an index is negative, it looks for that element from the end python-style.
-If an index is is the special `{all: true}` object then the rest of the selector is run on all elements of the array or values of the object and the result strings are concatenated with a separating space.
+If an index is the special `{all: true}` object then the rest of the selector is run on all elements of the array or values of the object and the result strings are concatenated with a separating space.

 ```coffeescript
 { selector_json: {